smadi0x86/Java0x01/README.md

   <br>
 </h1>

-<h3 align="center"> This is my studying technique which is self explanatory: Teach to Learn is useful to trick your brain and make it believe that you understand a certain topic by teaching it, which makes learning crazy fast.</h3>
+<h3 align="center"> This is my studying technique which is self explanatory</h3>
+<h4>Teach to Learn is useful to trick your brain and make it believe that you understand a certain topic by teaching it, which makes learning crazy fast.</h4>

 <p align="center">
   <a href="">